raspberrypilearning/weather-station-dashboard/worksheet.md

 	```
 - note get shortened URL off BEN

 1. That's it, you have downloaded the file.
-Keep the terminal open though, as you'll need it in a minuter
+Keep the terminal open though, as you'll need it in a minute.

 ## Setting up Scratch